3DMIN/3DMIN.github.io/_build/box.md

 Use the illustrator file TODO make link ```box-wood.pdf``` to laser-cut the parts from the plywood piece.

-<span class="note">Before using your actual material, try the lasercutter and its settings with a scrab-piece of plywood.</span>
+<div class="note">Before using your actual material, try the lasercutter and its settings with a scrab-piece of plywood.</div>

 ## Drilling